ScottSucksAtProgramming/EMScribe/docs/usage.md

 emscribe generate path/to/reviewed_extract.txt --output path/to/narrative.txt
 ```

-### Using Pipes
+### ⛓️ Using Pipes

-You can also use pipes to streamline the process.
+You can streamline the process by using pipes.
 Here’s an example of cleaning a transcript and generating a narrative in one command:

 ```bash
 emscribe clean path/to/transcript.txt | emscribe extract - | emscribe review - | emscribe generate - --output path/to/narrative.txt
 ```

-### Example Transcript Input
+### 📝 Example Transcript Input

 Here is an example of the input transcript: